patilanuja/patilanuja/README.md

 ### Hello, fellow coders! 👋

-  - 🎓 I’m currently pursuing my Master's in Computer Science at Clemson University.
+  - 🎓 I am currently pursuing my Master's in Computer Science at Clemson University.
   - 🌱 Diving into web development with enthusiasm.
   - ☁️ Exploring Cloud Computing: Delving into the intricacies of Cloud Computing, with a focus on AWS ☁️, to harness its power for innovative solutions.
   - 🤖 Exploring the realms of generative AI with enthusiasm.